brimdata/cloud/README.md

 Your Zed data will be stored in one of our S3 buckets, which we can make available to you for direct migration or backup.
-You can copy all of the lake data to your own domain (e.g., your own S3 bucket or local filesystem) and run your own instance of `zed lake serve` to precisely recreate the lake from the Brim Cloud.
+You can copy all of the lake data to your own domain (e.g., your own S3 bucket or local filesystem) and run your own instance of `zed serve` to precisely recreate the lake from the Brim Cloud.

 ## Using the Zed Lake